-National Australia Bank Limited, acting through its New York Branch, will provide the initial liquidity facility for the Class AA and Class A certificates, in each case, in an amount sufficient to make three semiannual interest payments.
+National Australia Bank Limited, acting through its New York Branch, will provide the initial liquidity facility for the Class B certificates in an amount sufficient to make three semiannual interest payments.

-The certificates will not be listed on any national securities exchange.
+The Class B certificates will not be listed on any national securities exchange.

-Investing in the certificates involves risks.
+Investing in the Class B certificates involves risks.
 See "Risk Factors" beginning on page S-19.

-Pass Through Certificates Face Amount Interest Rate Final Expected Distribution Date Price to Public(1) Class AA \$716,625,000 % August 25, 2031 100% Class A \$296,445,000 % August 25, 2031 100%
+Pass Through Interest Final Expected Price to Certificates Face Amount Rate Distribution Date Public(1) Class B \$232,381,000 % May 1, 2028 100%